carrieprice78/website/content/guides/systematic-reviews/evidence-grading.md

 * [Newcastle-Ottawa Scale](http://www.ohri.ca/programs/clinical_epidemiology/oxford.asp): The Newcastle-Ottawa Scale (NOS) is an ongoing collaboration between the Universities of Newcastle, Australia and Ottawa, Canada.
 It was developed to assess the quality of nonrandomised studies with its design, content and ease of use directed to the task of incorporating the quality assessments in the interpretation of meta-analytic results.
 * [OHAT Risk of Bias Rating Tool](https://ntp.niehs.nih.gov/ntp/ohat/pubs/riskofbiastool_508.pdf): The OHAT Risk of Bias Rating Tool can be used for human and animal studies.
 * [Oxford Centre for Evidence-Based Medicine Levels of Evidence](https://www.cebm.net/2016/05/ocebm-levels-of-evidence/): The CEBM Levels of Evidence framework sets out one approach to systematizing this grading process for different question types.
+* [ROBINS-I](https://www.bmj.com/content/355/bmj.i4919) The ROBINS-I is a tool for assessing risk of bias in non-randomized studies of interventions.
 * [SYRCLE's Risk of Bias Tool](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/1471-2288-14-43): This tool is based on the Cochrane RoB tool and has been adjusted for aspects of bias that play a specific role in animal intervention studies.
-* 9U.S.
-Preventive Services Task Force](https://www.uspreventiveservicestaskforce.org/uspstf/grade-definitions): he U.S. Preventive Services Task Force (USPSTF) assigns one of five letter grades (A, B, C, D, or I).
+* [U.S. Preventive Services Task Force](https://www.uspreventiveservicestaskforce.org/uspstf/grade-definitions): he U.S. Preventive Services Task Force (USPSTF) assigns one of five letter grades (A, B, C, D, or I).
 The USPSTF changed its grade definitions based on a change in methods in May 2007 and again in July 2012, when it updated the definition of and suggestions for practice for the grade C recommendation.

 ## Evidence Synthesis